 Benefits of a will

-Should you die without a valid will your estate will be dissolved in terms of the laws of the Intestate Succession Act.
-When your estate is handled in this manor the Master of the High Court will be appointed as executor of the estate and all benefits due to minor children will be administered by the guardians fund.
+If this happens, Master of the High Court will be appointed as executor of the estate and all benefits due to minor children will be administered by the guardian’s fund.

 Frequently Asked Questions